Mitchellwbooks/full-frame/README.md

 ## Project Goals
 1. Automated tagging and rating of pictures
-2. Editing Platform Agnostic, by use of common XML metadata file format.
+2. Editing Platform Agnostic and Non-Destructive by use of common XML/XMP sidecar metadata file format.
    - Capture One
    - Photoshop
    - Etc